 - Holland FJ.
 Gonadotropin-independent precocious puberty.
 Endocrinol Metab Clin North Amer.
 20:191–210, 1991.

 - Wu SM, Leschek EW, Rennert OM, Chan WY.
-Luteinizing hormone receptor mutations in disorders of sexual development and cancer.
+Luteinising hormone receptor mutations in disorders of sexual development and cancer.
 Frontiers Biosci.
 5:D342-352, 2000.

 - Martin MM, Wu SM, Martin ALA, Rennert OM, Chan WY.
-Testicular seminoma in a patient with a constitutively activating mutation of the luteinizing hormone/chorionic gonadotropin receptor.
+Testicular seminoma in a patient with a constitutively activating mutation of the luteinising hormone/chorionic gonadotropin receptor.
 Euro J Endocrinol.
 139:101-106, 1998.

 - Leschek EW, Chan WY, Diamond D, Laefer M, Jones J, Barnes KM, Cutler GB Jr. Nodular leydig cell hyperplasia in a boy with familial male-limited precocious puberty (FMPP).
 J Pediatr.
 138:949-951, 2001.